danieljprice/splash/docs/settings.rst

 Plotting non-gas particles on top of rendered plots
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An option to plot non-SPH particles on top of rendered plots (e.g. sink
+An option to plot non-SPH particles on top of :ref:`sec:renderplot` (e.g. sink
-particles) can be set when turning particle types on/off via the “turn
+particles) can be set when turning particle types on/off via the
-on/off particles by type” option in :ref:`sec:menu-o`
+``turn on/off particles by type`` option in :ref:`sec:menu-o`
 (see :ref:`sec:plotparticlesbytype`).

 Using ghost particles in the rendering